scholacantorum/public-site/sing/index.md

 ## Auditions

-Schola Cantorum will next welcome new singers in August 2026.
-Interested singers are invited to complete <a href="https://docs.google.com/forms/d/e/1FAIpQLSd1dqVpEPMtolVz3M7E9Ylnaj9d2qktplRTJU7hsLfMGhDQww/viewform" target="_blank">this online form</a> and attend an open rehearsal to meet members of the choir and experience the joy and energy of Schola Cantorum.
-Singers who are interested in joining will then be invited to schedule a one-on-one vocal interview/audition with the Artistic Director.
+Schola’s Artistic Director, Buddy James, prefers to use the term “vocal interview”.
+He encourages interested singers to complete  <a href="https://docs.google.com/forms/d/e/1FAIpQLSd1dqVpEPMtolVz3M7E9Ylnaj9d2qktplRTJU7hsLfMGhDQww/viewform" target="_blank"> this online form</a> - Buddy will reach out to schedule a mutually convenient time to meet one-on-one.

 Vocal interviews include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
-An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.
-Here is a short video where our Artistic Director, Buddy James, discusses the audition process.
+An aria, art song, folksong, or musical theater selection is preferred, and it does not need to be memorized.
+Here is a short video where Buddy discusses the interview process.

 <iframe id="audition-video" width="560" height="315" src="https://www.youtube.com/embed/V7l6XKY8YyI?rel=0" title="Audition Process" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>